Reviews You Can Rely On

 Drilling

-This tool made quick work of gnawing through the 2x12 with the paddle bit, wielding a smooth experience that only caught for a millisecond when we finally punched through the end of our test plank.
-It also prospered during our 16-gauge metal sheet test, drilling through with the ¼" twist bit in just 1.16 seconds and 4.8 seconds with the ½" bit without any uncomfortable binding, bouncing, or bobbling.
+This tool made quick work of gnawing through a 2x12 with a paddle bit, wielding a smooth experience that only caught for a millisecond when we finally punched through the end of our test plank.
+It also prospered during our sheet metal test, drilling through with a ¼" twist bit in just 1.16 seconds and 4.8 seconds with a larger diameter bit without any uncomfortable binding, bouncing, or bobbling.

 This compact model exhibited solid performance in all of our drilling tests.